gohugoio/hugo/docs/content/themes/usage.md

 Please make certain you have installed the themes you want to use in the `/themes` directory.

-To use a theme for a site execute hugo with the following parameter:
+To use a theme for a site, execute Hugo with the following parameter:

     hugo -t ThemeName

 or add this line to your site configuration:

     theme:                      "ThemeName"

 The *ThemeName* must match the name of the directory inside `/themes`.